melissabreynolds/personalsite/cv.md

 Textuality, Materiality, and Reading Practices Working Group, Princeton University, February 6, 2020

 ### Conference Sessions Organized
+Organizer, “Power, Politics, Patronage: Funding Renaissance Medicine and Science,” Annual Meeting of the Renaissance Society of America; San Francisco, CA, February 20, 2025

+Co-organizer, "Medicine and Science in the Early Modern Pacific I and II," Annual Meeting of the Renaissance Society of America; San Francisco, CA, February 20, 2025

+Co-organizer, “Mind, Labor, and Movement: Metaphors in Histories and Futures of Communications Technologies,” Roundtable at the History of Science Society Annual Meeting; New Orleans, LA, 14 November 2025

 Organizer, Beyond the ‘Stigma of Print’: Cultivating Women’s Scientific and Medical Expertise in Manuscript; Sponsored by the Society for the Study of Early Modern Women and Gender; Annual Meeting of the American Historical Association, New Orleans, LA, January 6–9 (postponed to online format, 21 February 2022)

 Co-organizer, The State of the Margins: Thirty Years After “Gabriel Harvey and His Livy,” Annual Meeting of the Renaissance Society of America, Philadelphia, PA, April 2–4, 2021 [Originally scheduled for RSA 2020 but rolled over to virtual RSA 2021 due to Covid-19]